 Wanting to have access to a spare key is understandable –nobody wants to get locked out of their house.
 That said, you need to be careful about what you do with your extra keys.
-If you are leaving a key outside, you are breaking one of the essential rules of security systems.
+If you are leaving a key outside, you are breaking one of the essential rules of alarm systems.
 Criminals know all of the most common hiding places for spare keys, and no matter how clever you think your spot is, there is a good chance that a burglar will think to look there.

 Instead of hiding a key outside, you should give the spare to a trusted neighbor or family member.
 If you don’t want to trust anyone with the key, you could consider a keyless entry system.
 With keyless entry, you can have a keypad installed that allows you to open the door with a code.
 You could also consider smart locks.
 Smart locks offer keyless entry that can be locked or unlocked using your smartphone.
 They can also keep access to records and be programmed to send alerts to your phone.

 07. Inspect Your Security System

-If you have cameras with your alarm security system, you will also want to inspect the cameras and make sure they are aimed at the right place.
-If your security system includes wireless devices, you will also want to check to make sure all the wireless components have a good battery.
+If you have cameras with your alarm system, you will also want to inspect the cameras and make sure they are aimed at the right place.
+If your alarm system includes wireless devices, you will also want to check to make sure all the wireless components have a good battery.

 08. Consider Security System Upgrades

 While you are inspecting and testing your home alarm system, it is also an excellent time to consider any upgrades you may want.
 You might feel like you need to add a motion detector to protect one of your rooms.
-You may also find that you want to upgrade one or more motion detectors to image sensors that can improve home security.
+You may also find that you want to upgrade one or more motion detectors to image sensors that can improve home protection alarm.
 If you have old cameras, you might want to consider upgrading to newer models that record in HD.